Farewe/invacost/Readme.md

 ## Basic usage

-The first method to analyse economic costs of invasive species consists in calculating the observed cumulative and average costs - as they appear in the collected materials - over a specific period of time, or at different time intervals.
+The first method to analyse monetary costs of invasive species consists in calculating the observed cumulative and average costs - as they appear in the collected materials - over a specific period of time, or at different time intervals.